This respiratory illness season, wearing a mask is required in patient and resident areas at Sunnybrook. Read our visitor guidelines »

 • The type of injury being treated

-• The patient’s overall health before he or she was injured and how sick the patient is right now
+• The patient’s overall health before they were injured and how stable the patient is right now

-• The patient’s wishes about his or her care and treatment
+• The patient’s wishes about their care and treatment

 Important things to know about surgery